|HCC Site ID:||1190||Parish:||West End|

 Location and Site

-An attractive public park situated to the South of the M27, on rising ground in West End to the NE of the village centre and accessed via Chapel Road.
+An attractive public park situated to the South of the M27, on rising ground in West End to the NE of the village centre and accessed via its main entrance on High Street.
 There are far-reaching views from the undulating parkland alongside woodland and ancient wet meadows.
 There is an ancient boundary bank with oaks, probably a tithe boundary with an open ride alongside, thought to be a drovers’ road.

 On the death of Warneford Fletcher in 1928, the estate was sold.
 Hatch Farm to the North was bought by developers.
 The Sales Details for Hatch Grange describe a reduced 35 acres with a carriage drive through an avenue of lime trees, charming gardens and grounds, four cottages, woodland and grassland.
 The gardens are described as having lawns, rose-beds, clumps of rhododendrons, herbaceous boarders, rock garden and walled kitchen garden.
 The Parkland was well-planted with a variety of timber and ornamental trees and flowering shrubs, shady walks and belts of woodland.
 It was bought by Commander A Thurlow and Basil Underwood, a builder.
 In the late 1930s the house was destroyed by fire.